 Amelia Romoser, PhD, DABT, CIH, CSP

-Dr. Amelia Romoser is a board-certified toxicologist (DABT) and certified industrial hygienist (CIH) experienced in occupational toxicology and human health risk assessment.
+Dr. Amelia Romoser is a board-certified toxicologist (DABT), certified industrial hygienist (CIH), and certified safety professional (CSP) experienced in occupational toxicology and human health risk assessment.
 Most recently, Dr. Romoser worked at the NASA Johnson Space Center, where her primary roles were to assess the hazards associated with payload and systems chemicals, respond to emergency chemical releases on the International Space Station, perform human health risk assessments, and develop air and water exposure limits for various chemicals (including volatiles, metals in dust, etc.) in spacesuits and vehicles.
 She also informed astronauts about chemical hazards in their environment and met frequently with international partners about International Space Station air quality, including details of contaminant control, monitoring, and personal protective equipment.

 Dr. Romoser earned a B.S. in Bioenvironmental Sciences (Summa Cum Laude), then a Ph.D. in Toxicology from Texas A&M University.
 Her doctoral studies involved the characterization of metal and carbon-based nanoparticle physicochemical properties and inflammatory processes elicited by these materials in primary human cells.
 Amelia was then recruited as a Postdoctoral Research Associate to assist with teaching a food toxicology course, direct human clinical intervention trials in Texas and Africa, and manage research in rodents, cattle, and aquatic organisms.
 These studies were designed to test the ability of clay-based materials to effectively reduce inflammation and mycotoxin bioavailability via enterosorption.